How To Instructions and Frequently Asked Questions

 All of our products can be purchased right here at CartsandMillie.com.
 They are also available through approved retailers; to find a retailer near you, please view our Retailer Locations.

-Yes, we offer a full set of painted swatch sticks for $5.00, here.
+Yes, we offer a full set of painted swatch sticks (per paint line) for $10.00 each, here.

 We are busy creating video tutorials as well as downloadable guides to help you through the painting process.
 Subscribe to our YouTube Channel to be notified when new videos are released.

 We are looking for applicants that have a physical retail presence and value great customer service.
 If you are interested in becoming a Carts & Millie Retailer, you can find our Retailer Agreement and Application Formhere.
 We will be in touch within 3 business days to discuss your application further.

 Carts & Millie takes health and safety very seriously; our paints are non-toxic, very low VOC, and allergy and asthma friendly.
 For more information on each of our products, visit About Our Products, or Product Safety to download the Safety Data Sheets.